-Management has assessed the effectiveness of the Company's disclosure controls and procedures used for the financial statements and MD&A as at December 31, 2021.
-Although certain weaknesses such as lack of segregation of duties are inherent with small office operations, management has implemented certain controls such as frequent reviews and regular preparations of reconciliations of transactions and budgets to ensure absence of material irregularities.
-Management has concluded that the disclosure controls are effective in ensuring that all material information required to be filed has been made known to it in a timely manner.
+Management has assessed the effectiveness of the Company's disclosure controls and procedures used for the financial statements and MD&A as at March 31, 2022.
+Although certain weaknesses such as lack of segregation of duties are inherent with small office operations, management has implemented certain controls such as frequent reviews and regular preparations of reconciliations of transactions and budgets to ensure absence of material information required to be filed has been made known to it in a timely manner.
 The required information was effectively recorded, processed, summarized and reported within the time period necessary to prepare the annual filings.
-The disclosure controls and procedures are designed to ensure effective information required to be disclosed pursuant to applicable securities laws are accumulated and communicated to management as appropriate to allow timely decisions regarding required disclosure.
+The disclosure controls and procedures are designed to ensure effective information required to be an applicable securities laws are accumulated and communicated to management as appropriate to allow timely decisions regarding required disclosure.